 worsening of depression.

-your baby you should contact your midwife and/or doctor immediately.
+this happens to your baby, you should contact your midwife and doctor immediately.

 If you are under 18 years of age your doctor will monitor your weight and growth carefully.